A lot or a little?

 What parents need to know

-Parents need to know that this adaptation of Hans Christian Andersen's story will delight fans of fairies and princesses, but also includes some tension and mild peril.
+Parents need to know that Thumbelina, a adaptation of Hans Christian Andersen's story, will delight fans of fairies and princesses, but also includes some tension and mild peril.
 There are themes of kidnapping and marriage to the wrong fellow for the wrong reasons, but the happily-ever-after is solidly in place.

 What's the story?